atricore/josso-site/src/content/getting-started.md

 Although the JOSSO server is running, its not configured yet.
 The playground box is bundled with an example configuration - known as an identity appliance - for testing web single sign-on with JavaEE applications.

-In order to access the Atricore Console, open a web browser from the desktop environment of the box:
+In order to access the Atricore Console, open a web browser from the desktop environment of the box and hit the following url : http://demo_josso_1.josso.dev.docker:8081/atricore-console:

 ![Web Browser Launch](assets/images/web-browser-launch.png)